Mogami-class frigate: Australia

 The FFM design was shortlisted as a contender for the Royal Australian Navy's new general purpose frigates.
 Australia plans to acquire up to eleven frigates.
 The first batch of ships will be built overseas before transitioning to an Australian build.
 The Mogami design competed with Germany's MEKO A-200, South Korea’s FFX Batch II/III, and Spain’s Alfa 3000 as proposed entries for RAN's next frigate.

 MHI displayed the "Upgraded Mogami", previously known as the new FFM, at IODS 2024.
 The "Upgraded Mogami" frigate represents MHI's proposal for the Royal Australian Navy's general purpose frigate program.
 In September 2024, it was announced that Canberra will decide on a frigate model for the GPFP before the end of the year.
-The Mogami design was one of the final two designs (alongside Germany's MEKO A-200 design) shortlisted in November 2024.
+In November 2024, the Mogami design was one of the final two designs shortlisted, alongside Germany's MEKO A-200 design.
 On 28 November 2024, it was announced that Tokyo will allow Canberra to be involved in joint development and production of the Mogami class, if it is selected to be the new Australian frigate.

-On 12 February 2025, the sailed to Australia for joint military drills with Australia with a port call in the Philippines in an effort to demonstrate the ship to the Royal Australian Navy.
-On 6 June 2025, the JS Yahagi docked in Darwin with JMSDF officers hosting a reception for officers in Royal Australian Navy.
+In February 2025, the sailed to Australia for joint military drills with Australia, with a port call in the Philippines, in an effort to demonstrate the ship to the Royal Australian Navy.
+In June 2025, the JS Yahagi docked in Darwin, with JMSDF officers hosting a reception for officers in Royal Australian Navy.

-On 21 July 2025, Japanese officials conducted a briefing in Canberra, showing the upgraded Mogami and its advantages of being equipped to be interoperable with the US Navy.
+In July 2025, Japanese officials conducted a briefing in Canberra, showing the upgraded Mogami and its advantages of being equipped to be interoperable with the US Navy.

 On 5 August 2025, the New FFM was selected, with the first ship to be delivered in 2029 and operational by 2030.
-The first 3 FFMs will be build in MHI's shipyards in Japan.
-It is claimed that the following 8 will be built in Henderson Shipyard, WA.
+The first 3 FFMs will be built in MHI's shipyards in Japan.
+It is planned that the following 8 will be built in Henderson Shipyard, WA.
+Rear Admiral Hughes, Head of Naval Capability RAN, commented at Indo Pacific 2025 that the Australia Mogami frigates would be equipped with the Kongsberg Naval Strike Missile, instead of the Type 17 anti-ship missile.
+It will be equipped with the Mk 54 lightweight torpedo, SeaRAM, and deploy ESSM in the Mk 41 VLS.

-Potential Exports
+Potential exports

-Both frigate designs have been showcased in four naval exhibitions to attract potential export customers.
+Both frigate designs have been showcased at four naval exhibitions to attract potential export customers.
 The 30FF was shown in PACIFIC 2015 as a contender for the Royal Australian Navy's SEA5000 ASW Frigate Program and on display again at Sea Air Space 2017.
 The 30DX design was shown in Sea Air Space 2018, as well as 2019, and Euronaval 2018.
 The new FFM design was showcased at Indo Pacific 2023 as the 'FMF-AAW'.